 In this enlightening webinar, you’ll gain a new understanding of how trauma reactions develop and persist, as well as how to distinguish trauma responses from other mental health issues.
 We will also highlight ways of developing care for residents who have experienced trauma.
 Since trauma reactions have multiple causal factors, so do helpful clinical responses.

-[Free webinar] Trauma-informed care: Identifying and treating residents who have experienced trauma
+[On-demand webinar] Trauma-informed care: Identifying and treating residents who have experienced trauma

 Dr. Robert Figlerski, Director of Behavioral Health Services, Mid-Atlantic Region, TeamHealth